 Starting an interior design project is such a fun and exciting time!
 But the process of finding the right designer can be overwhelming.
 Where do you begin?

-The first step is the initial consultation.
-This hour-long conversation sets you and your designer on a path that will have a huge impact on your home and the way you live within it.
 More than likely, you will get to know your designer pretty well.
 For some perspective, we focus on large-scale projects, meaning we’re working with our clients for months, even years at a time.
 I’ve been lucky to work with amazing people, many of whom are now my friends.
 Knowing what to ask in that very first meeting is crucial.
-If you want to know what to ask when hiring an interior designer (from an interior designer who’s been there), then read on!
+After all, you’re establishing a long-term relationship with the people creating your dream home.

 What to Do Before Hiring an Interior Designer

 Before meeting with anyone, decide what you like and don’t like.
 Having an idea of your major do’s and don’ts is an important starting point for both parties.
 When you can articulate what styles you gravitate toward, your interior designer is more capable of eliminating concepts that won’t work for you.
 Narrowing possibilities down to the ones you’re sure to love is a great way to start the conversation.
 I recommend you:

 Search for interior design ideas on social media

 You’re sure to find local designers’ websites and local media covering the best design in your area.